Pierfrancesco Scarampi: Return to Rome

 On 5 May 1645, he was recalled to Rome by Pope Innocent X. In taking leave of the General Assembly, he thanked all the members for their kindness to him, and again urged them to be firmly united.
-The President of the Assembly, after referring to all the fatigues that Fr.
-Scarampi had endured for the Irish cause, said "that as long as the name of the Catholic religion remained in Ireland, so long would the name of Scarampi be affectionately remembered and cherished".
+The President of the Assembly, after referring to all the fatigues that Scarampi had endured for the Irish cause, said "that as long as the name of the Catholic religion remained in Ireland, so long would the name of Scarampi be affectionately remembered and cherished".

 After receiving the Apostolic nuncio, Rinuccini, he set out on his journey to Rome.
 He was accompanied by five Irish youths destined for the priesthood, whom he wished to educate and support at his own expense in Rome.
 Among these youths was Oliver Plunkett, later the martyr Archbishop of Armagh.
 On his arrival in Rome, he was thanked and praised by the pope for the great work he had done in Ireland.

 Service in Rome, and death

 When the black plague broke out in Rome in 1656, he asked to be allowed to attend the sick in the lazaretto.
 He caught the sickness and died.
 By special permission, he was buried in the Basilica of Santi Nereo e Achilleo on the Appian Way, the titular church of Cardinal Baronius.
-Pope Benedict XIV commanded the Master of the Sacred Palace to make known to the Fathers of the Oratory that the title of Venerable was to be given to Fr.
-Scarampi when writing about him and on his pictures.
+Pope Benedict XIV commanded the Master of the Sacred Palace to make known to the Fathers of the Oratory that the title of Venerable was to be given to Scarampi when writing about him and on his pictures.